 Lausanne and its surrounding region are considered to be a place of exceptionally fine food, given the extraordinarily high number of restaurants awarded stars, toques, flowers and other marks of quality.
 Fredy Girardet, named chef of the century by leading French food critics, has made a significant contribution to the region’s standing in terms of prestigious restaurants.
 He was succeeded as the head of the Restaurant de l’Hôtel de Ville in Crissier by Philippe Rochat, with 3 Michelin stars and 19 GaultMillau points.
 In April 2012 its head chef Benoît Violier took over the reins, in parallel opening a catering college intended for both professionals and amateur lovers of good food, as well as for children.
-The GaultMillau Suisse guide has crowned him “Chef of the Year 2013” and confirmed his rating of 19 out of 20.
-Among the other great restaurants in the Lausanne urban area, mention must be made of Anne-Sophie Pic, who works at the Beau-Rivage Palace Lausanne and has 2 Michelin stars and 18 GaultMillau points, Le Cerf run by Carlo Crisci in Cossonay (2 Michelin stars / 18 GaultMillau points), L’Ermitage with Bernard Ravet in Vufflens-le-Château (1 Michelin star / 19 GaultMillau points) and “La Table d’Edgard” at the Lausanne Palace (1 Michelin star / 17 GaultMillau points).
+Chef Franck Giovannini has taken up the torch at this exceptional establishment and was voted "Chef of the Year 2018" (GaultMillau).
+Among the other great restaurants in the Lausanne urban area, mention must be made of Anne-Sophie Pic, who works at the Beau-Rivage Palace Lausanne and has 2 Michelin stars and 18 GaultMillau points, Le Cerf run by Carlo Crisci in Cossonay (2 Michelin stars / 18 GaultMillau points), L’Ermitage with Bernard Ravet in Vufflens-le-Château (1 Michelin star / 19 GaultMillau points), “La Table d’Edgard” at the Lausanne Palace (1 Michelin star / 18 GaultMillau points) and Eligo Restaurant (1 Michelin star / 15 GaultMillau points).

-Every year, “Lausanne à Table!” holds around thirty events spread between June and September.
-They include the Grande Table des Lausannois, the Tables Uniques en Cuisine, the wine-growers market, chocolac (a cruise on the lake during which you can sample some great vintage chocolate), gourmet trips, Restaurant Day, the August 1st Picnic, and finally the “Best Chocolate in Lausanne” competition, won in 2014 by the Confiserie Nessi.
+Every year, “Lausanne à Table!” holds around thirty events spread between April and October.
+They include the Grande Table des Lausannois, the Tables Uniques en Cuisine, the wine-growers market, chocolac (a cruise on the lake during which you can sample some great vintage chocolate), gourmet trips, Restaurant Day, the August 1st Picnic and many other gourmet events.

 Among the other events related to good food, let us also mention the Gastronomia trade fair, which takes place at MCH Beaulieu Lausanne in November and attracts over 150 exhibitors.
 Its originality is based on an innovative concept that gives equal weight to commercial platforms, networking and attractions.